nuodb/nuodb-helm-charts/stable/README.md

 # Getting Started with NuoDB Helm Charts

 This section will walk you through getting both the Tiller server and Helm client up and running in your Kubernetes cluster.
-If using Red Hat OpenShfit, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.
+If using Red Hat OpenShift, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.

 The instructions are in two parts: